nightscout/nightscout.github.io/docs/uploader/uploaders.md

 You can use the sensor connected with [Juggluco](https://www.juggluco.nl/Juggluco/index.html) or upload to Nightscout automatically from LibreView servers deploying [this](https://github.com/timoschlueter/nightscout-librelink-up) project, or use xDrip+ to perform this operation.

-A new plugin in Nightscout 15 (under development) will integrate the project above.
+A new plugin called Nightscout Connect (under development) will integrate the project above.

 ## Eversense

-In order to get data from the Eversense CGM system, you will need to use the [ESEL](https://github.com/BernhardRo/Esel/blob/master/apk/debug/app-debug.apk) app running on an Android phone with the [modified](https://cr4ck3d3v3r53n53.club/) vendor app.
+In order to get data from the Eversense CGM system, you can use the [ESEL](https://github.com/BernhardRo/Esel/blob/master/apk/debug/app-debug.apk) app running on an Android phone with the [modified](https://cr4ck3d3v3r53n53.club/) vendor app, or listening to the official app glucose notifications.

 <img src="./img/Upload06.png"  width="500px"/>